 The most common pole dancing pole finish in chrome and 90% of our customers order the chrome 45 mm dance poles.
 Almost all pole dance competitions will use chrome and it is the finish most widely used for general use and that includes the use of fitness, exercise, and “at home workouts”.

-Here is a simple breakdown of the different advantages of each dance pole finish:
+Breakdown of the different advantages of each dance pole finish type:

-Most other brands use the standard “chrome” finish, but you must be CAUTIOUS because not ALL poles are plated with good quality chrome.
+Most name brands (and no brand knock offs) use the standard “chrome” finish, but you must be CAUTIOUS because not ALL poles are plated with good quality chrome.

 If you don’t buy a good quality chrome dance pole for home use, then you could be getting a dance pole with a chrome finish that will peel off in a few short months.

 There is a good video review where I explain how to buy a SAFE GOOD QUALITY chrome pole for your home and I also show you how I accidentally got CUT by a dance pole that was cheap and the chrome started peeling off!!
 Here is the video:

 Get a SAFE and good chrome dance pole for your home here =>

 Stainless Steel dance poles are best if you have sensitive skin or other metal allergies.
 They are harder to grip than a chrome pole in a general sense.
 The only exception to that rule is that the Lupit Classic stainless steel dance pole is significantly easier to grip over the X Pole stainless steel dance pole.
 I don’t know why, they visually look a little different but are both stainless steel.
 I have combination skin and live in Florida and the testing between the Lupit and X Pole stainless steel finish types was done in my house where the temperature and humidity were controlled.